jpuum/jpuum.github.io/_posts/2020-11-09-rgb-edge-detection.md

 <div class="imgcap">
 <img src="/images/t_models_dirmasks.jpg">
-<div class="thecap">Directional masks applied with convolution.</div>
+<div class="thecap">Figure 4.
+Directional masks applied with convolution.</div>
 </div>

 ## Thresholding

 Thresholding is mathematically a very simple, but critical operation to get a good edge map.
-Thresholding in our case, we define a threshold, and say every pixel which is smaller than the threshold becomes white, and every other pixel becomes black.
-The paper suggests the threshold to be defines as T = 1.2t, where t is the average value of maximum color difference or our convolution map.
+Thresholding in our case, we define a threshold, and say every pixel which is smaller than the threshold becomes white, and every pixel equal to or bigger than the threshold becomes black.
+The paper suggests the threshold to be defined as T = 1.2t, where t is the average value of maximum color difference or our convolution map.
 Thresholding gives us already a pretty decent looking edge map!

 <div class="imgcap">
 <img src="/images/t_models_threshold.jpg">
-<div class="thecap">Thresholded image after directional masks.</div>
+<div class="thecap">Figure 5.
+Thresholded image after directional masks.</div>
 </div>

 ## Thinning